-Hibiclens® is a skin cleanser that kills germs for 24 hours after using it.
-Showering with Hibiclens before surgery will help reduce your risk of infection after surgery.
+Hibiclens is a skin cleanser that kills germs for 24 hours after you use it (see figure).
+Showering with Hibiclens before your surgery will help lower your risk of infection after surgery.
 You can buy Hibiclens at your local pharmacy without a prescription.

-Your surgeon may instruct you to clean out your bowels before your surgery.
-Your nurse will tell you how.
-You will need to purchase the following supplies for your bowel preparation at your local pharmacy.
-You do not need a prescription.
+Your doctor may tell you to clean out your bowels before your surgery.
+Your nurse will tell you how to do this.
+You will need to buy the following supplies for your bowel preparation at your local pharmacy.
+You don’t need a prescription.

 - 1 (238-gram) bottle of polyethylene glycol (MiraLAX®)